scaars10/scaars10.github.io/posts/stateful-async.md

 **The Problem**

 Flink eagerly processes records, firing async queries as fast as possible.
 Under high load, this can overwhelm the database, causing:
+- Stressing the DB with too many concurrent queries
 - Query timeouts and failures
 - Cascading retries that worsen the problem
 - No natural backpressure to slow down upstream